wtmatlock/flanker/docs/README.md

 # Flanker

 Flanker is a tool for studying the homology of gene-flanking sequences.
-It will annotate FASTA or Multi-FASTA files for specified genes, then write the flanking sequences to new FASTA files.
+It will annotate FASTA/multi-FASTA files for specified genes, then write the flanking sequences to new FASTA files.

 ## Installation